pierrotm777/Sound_Module/README.md

 </table>

 ### First PCB options
-This board accept two mode:
+This board accept two modes:
   * mode Next/Previous sounds (This mode use two switchs on the Handset for sect each sound
   * mode 8 Buttons (This mode need a 8 buttons keyboard that replace a proportionnal channel into the handset